acconeer/acconeer-python-exploration/docs/handbook/a121/in_depth_topics/fom.rst

 Figure of Merits
 ================

-This page describes and defines Figure of Merits.
+This page describes and defines Figure of Merits (FoM).

 Radar loop gain (RLG)
 ---------------------